|Best robot vacuum||Eufy BoostIQ RoboVac 30||Check Price||

 If you’re looking for a great combo appliance, a vacuum-mop—vacuumop?—will save you time and energy.
 With a vacuum-mop combo, your hardwood floors won’t just be free of dust; they’ll glisten.
 Plus, they save space, because you can hopefully ditch your mop and bucket.

-Best vacuum-mop combo for hardwood floors: Tineco iFLOOR
+Best vacuum-mop combo: Tineco iFLOOR

 An innovative dual tank system on this vacuum-mop combo separates dirty water from clean, which means you’re always cleaning with fresh water.
 It’s cordless and even has a self-cleaning mode: it uses its own cleaning water to scrub its roller.
 The downside is that the battery is only rated for 22 minutes.